-EFIC is a Commonwealth authority and its Board members and employees are subject to various obligations under the Export Finance and Insurance Corporation Act 1991 (Cth) ("EFIC Act") and the Public Governance, and Accountability Act 2013 (PGPA Act).
+As a Commonwealth authority, Efic, its Board members and employees are governed and subject to various obligations under the Export Finance and Insurance Corporation Act 1991 ("Efic Act") and the Public Governance, and Accountability Act 2013 (PGPA Act).
 Efic is required to produce for each financial year an Annual Report, which is tabled in the Federal Parliament.

-The EFIC Board is responsible for the corporate governance of EFIC, managing its affairs and overseeing its operations.
-EFIC imposes a strong commercial discipline on governance and risk management through its governance framework.
+The Efic Board is responsible for the corporate governance of Efic, managing its affairs and overseeing its operations.
+Efic imposes a strong commercial discipline on governance and risk management through its governance framework.